Ernst Adolf Julius Guido von Usedom

 Von Usedom retired in 1910 as a vice-admiral but was reactivated

 for the War.
-The Kaiser immediately appointed him as commander of the Dardanelles
+The Kaiser immediately selected to head up the Dardanelles

 rank of Field Marshal to Usedom since subordinated fortress commanders